You can now add Healthify as a preferred source on Google. Click here to see us when you search Google.

 If you use any of these sources for your water, make sure you do regular checks of your water quality.

-Food safety for consumers(external link) Ministry for Primary Industries, NZ
+Food safety at home(external link) Ministry for Primary Industries, NZ

 Preparing and storing food safely at home(external link) Ministry for Primary Industries, NZ